bjpcjp/awesome-product-management/README.md

 I first become a Product Manager in the late 1990s in the semiconductor industry.
 This predated any concept (AFAIK) of Product Management being a "thing", much less a recognized discipline.

 I therefore had to learn on my own.
-It's a sad thing to say, but the truth is that I've never - not once - have enjoyed the organizational embrace of a product-led company.

-So this cheat sheet is the result of many years of picking up bits of knowledge & storing them away.
+This cheat sheet is the result of many years of picking up bits of knowledge & storing them away.
 (If Google Keep were shareable, I would have published the raw material long before now.
 But I digress.)
 It's a simple collection of links to the topics that concern me most as a PM. >99% of the material is gleaned from other industry experts and product-centric company blogs; I've contribued a couple of Medium posts.
 Not many.

 Use it as a library.
-That's how I do it.
+Enjoy.

 ## Caveats